Since its inception nearly 40 years ago,

 There is no costly pyramid structure at Susman

-the firm handles truly megawatt cases across the country.
+handles truly megawatt cases across the country.

 Theater of Law